RBLSNico/robles-react-wp-theme/README.md

-## WordPress Project Repository
+## Custom WordPress Theme Repository
 **Overview**

-This repository contains a complete WordPress installation with the custom theme called "Robles Rotapix Test" installed and activated.
-The theme implements React as the JavaScript framework It provides a working demonstration of the theme in action within a fully functional WordPress environment.
+This repository contains a standalone WordPress theme developed as part of my trial task application.
+The custom theme is called "Robles Rotapix Test" installed and activated.
 Repository Contents

-✅ Complete WordPress core files
+✅ React.js Support – Integrated React.js for enhanced UI components and dynamic rendering.

-✅ Robles Rotapix Test Theme (installed and activated)
+✅ Displays Posts and Pages – Seamlessly displays WordPress posts and pages with custom styling.

-✅ Sample content for demonstration purposes
+✅ Sample Content – Includes sample content for demonstration and testing purposes.